Parseur lets you easily send your data extracted from emails and documents to Google Sheets. Let's see how.

 A large amount of data can sometimes fail to load

 If you find those limitations a problem, you can use Zapier to send your parsed data to Google Sheets.
-Using the Zapier integration to Google Sheets, you'll get:
+Using the Zapier integration with Google Sheets, you'll get:

 Data added to your spreadsheet in real time

 You'll be free to decide on the column order

 You'll be able to add columns on top of the ones sent by Zapier